Taught MA Programmes

 - MA Texts and Contexts: Medieval to Renaissance

 The School also hosts the MA in Digital Arts and Humanities.

 Applications for all postgraduate programmes are made online through the Postgraduate Applications Centre in Galway (PAC) at http://www.pac.ie/ucc

 The College of Arts, Celtic Studies and Social Sciences is offering 12 Excellence Scholarships for taught masters, and applicants to MA programmes in the School of English are encouraged to apply.
 The scholarships cover EU tuition fees, and are also open to international applicants from outside the EU.
 For information about these scholarships please visit the CACSSS Graduate School website.
-The closing date for applications is Friday 7th April 2017.
+Application now closed for 2018.

 MA in Medieval to Renaissance: Texts and Contexts

-The course also lays the foundation of study at higher degree level.
-It introduces the subject-specific skills that are required (use of databases, bibliographies, palaeography, codicology, analysis of the physical composition of printed texts), as well as developing generic skills (writing, referencing, presentation skills) that will be useful as you embark on a scholarly project or career.
+Moreover, this intensive taught MA provides the foundations for study at higher degree level.
+It introduces the subject-specific skills that are required for the primary study of earlier English (palaeography, codicology, analysis of the physical composition of printed texts, use of databases and bibliographies) and seeks to develop essential transferable skills (writing, research, analysis, referencing, presentation, teamwork, time-management) that are invaluable as students embark on a scholarly project or career.

 EN6051 Middle English Literature, 1200-1550 (10 credits)

 EN6063 The Road Goes Ever On: The Reception of Old, Medieval, and Renaissance Literatures (10 credits)